How to Get a Job as a Computer Programmer

 Programmers can earn certifications from software companies or product vendors to demonstrate proficiency in various computer languages or programming on certain platforms.

 Computer programmers need strong analytical skills to generate the code to automate complex processes.
-They must be able to interview clients or end users to determine their technology needs and communicate options for programs in language that non-technical users can easily comprehend.
+They must be able to interview clients or end users to determine their technology needs and communicate options for programs in a language that non-technical users can easily comprehend.
 Problem-solving skills are required to troubleshoot issues when programs don't function optimally.
 Programmers must be detail oriented and precise to create code to exact specifications or find minor problems in long streams of code.

 High school and college students aiming for programming jobs should consider creating applications for digital devices as a way to demonstrate their programming acumen and creativity.
 Most high schools now offer programming courses which can be an excellent testing ground for aspiring programmers.